technicalguru/docker-mailserver-postfix/README.md

 Additional volumes are required to map your TLS certificate into the container.

 ## Ports
-mailserver-postfix exposes 5 ports by default:
+_docker-mailserver-postfix_  exposes 5 ports by default:
 * Port 25 - the traditional SMTP port.
 This port must be accessible from other hosts to send e-mails to you.
 * Port 587 - the default port nowadays for SMTP.
 Still, some mail providers do not support them.
 This port shall be accessible from other hosts.
 * Port 143 - the default port for SMTP authentication and IMAP mail access.
 This port must be accessible for your mail agents, e.g. Outlook or Thunderbird.
 * Port 993 - the port for incoming e-mails using IMAP protocol.
 This port must be accessible for your mail agents, e.g. Outlook or Thunderbird.
-* Port 10025 - a local SMTP delivery port for mails that were checked from Amavis. *Attention!* You need to make sure that this port is not accessible by any other host than your Amavis service because it is not protected and can be used for SPAM attacks.
+* Port 10025 - a local SMTP delivery port for mails that were checked from Amavis. **Attention!** You need to make sure that this port is not accessible by any other host than your Amavis service because it is not protected and can be used for SPAM attacks.

 ## Running the Container
-The main mailserver project has examples of running mailserver-postfix
+The [main mailserver project](https://github.com/technicalguru/docker-mailserver) has examples of container configurations:
 * [with docker-compose](https://github.com/technicalguru/docker-mailserver/tree/master/examples/docker-compose)
 * [with Kubernetes YAML files](https://github.com/technicalguru/docker-mailserver/tree/master/examples/kubernetes)
 * [with HELM charts](https://github.com/technicalguru/docker-mailserver/tree/master/helm-charts)

 ## Bootstrap and Setup
 Once you have started your Postfix container successfully, it is now time to perform the first-time setup for your mailserver.
-It is highly recommended to use [docker-mailserver-postfixadmin](https://github.com/technicalguru/docker-mailserver-postfixadmin) for this purposes.
-However, you can use your own [PostfixAdmin](https://github.com/postfixadmin/postfixadmin) setup.
+It is highly recommended to use [docker-mailserver-postfixadmin](https://github.com/technicalguru/docker-mailserver-postfixadmin) for this purpose.
+However, you can use your own [PostfixAdmin](https://github.com/postfixadmin/postfixadmin) installation.

+1. Create your PostfixAdmin administrator account (see [docker-mailserver-postfixadmin](https://github.com/technicalguru/docker-mailserver-postfixadmin/blob/master/README.md))
+1. Create your primary domain matching the environment variable `PF_MYDOMAIN`
+1. Create your first mailbox in this domain

 # TLS Configuration
 Only two environment variables are required in order to secure your mailserver by TLS. `PF_TLS_CERT_FILE` and `PF_TLS_KEY_FILE` will ensure that mails can be sent to you in a secure way.
 However, bear in mind that these certificates expire and that there is currently no automatic check available to warn you about the expiration of this certificate.
 As these variables hold path names only, it is required to map your certificate files into the running container using volumes.